simonhaenisch/md-to-pdf/readme.md

 #### Default and Advanced Options

-For markdown, GFM and tables are enabled by default (see `util/config.js` for default options).
+For default and advanced options see the following links.
 The default highlight.js styling for code blocks is `github`.

-For advanced options see the following links:
+The default PDF options are the A4 format and some margin (see `lib/config.ts` for the full default config).

 * [Marked Advanced Options](https://github.com/markedjs/marked/blob/master/docs/USING_ADVANCED.md)
 * [Puppeteer PDF Options](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions)